 - double glazing

-In all of the above examples, the contract would be governed in accordance with the Supply of Goods and Services Act 1982 (as amended), which implies into all contracts of work or services that the work will be carried out:
+In all of the above examples, if you entered into an agreement with the service provider on or before 30 September 2015, the contract would be governed in accordance with the Supply of Goods and Services Act 1982 (as amended).
+The Supply of Goods and Services Act implied into all contracts of work or services that the work would be carried out:

 - with reasonable care and skill

 - in a reasonable time (if there is no specific time agreed); and